Raspberry Pi's AI Eye: Hands-On with the Raspberry Pi AI Camera Module

 While this is Raspberry Pi's first camera module to feature the IMX500, it's not Sony's first IMX500 product to target the Raspberry Pi: the company's official standalone evaluation kits for the IMX500 all come with a conversion board to connect them to a Raspberry Pi as the driving device.
 It is, however, the smallest: the Raspberry Pi AI Camera Module has the same footprint and mounting points as the Raspberry Pi Camera Module 3, meaning it's drop-in compatible with many existing mounts and cases — though it's slightly deeper, so fully-enclosed cases designed for the Camera Module 3 may not fit the AI Camera Module.

-The module connects to the host Raspberry Pi over its MIPI Camera Serial Interface (CSI) port, as with earlier non-AI camera modules, and a flat flexible circuit (FFC) is included.
-This, however, is only suitable for the latest Raspberry Pi 5 and the Raspberry Pi Zero range, narrowing as it does at one end; anyone with a Raspberry Pi 4 Model B or other variant with a full-size CSI connector will need a different cable.
+The module connects to the host Raspberry Pi over its MIPI Camera Serial Interface (CSI) port, as with earlier non-AI camera modules, and two flat flexible circuits (FFC) are included.
+The first is only suitable for the latest Raspberry Pi 5 and the Raspberry Pi Zero range, narrowing as it does at one end; anyone with a Raspberry Pi 4 Model B or other variant with a full-size CSI connector will need to use the second cable, the same size at both ends.

 There are no real surprises on the module itself, although the use of a manual-focus lens is one of the few disappointments: the Raspberry Pi Camera Module 3 was the first official module to feature motorized autofocus capabilities, and it's a shame that hasn't carried across to the new model.
 Likewise, the IMX500's rolling shutter means it's likely to struggle with extremely fast motion — but that's hardly on Raspberry Pi as, at the time of writing, Sony had yet to announce a global-shutter equivalent to the IMX500.